 Of unusual configuration and design for a watch lathe, the origins of the little 2-inch centre height Pennant lathe are, at present, unknown.
 However, all examples so far discovered have been in the United States, though one has been found badged C. Stiefelmayer Esslingen a/N--so a possibility exists that the Pennant might be of German manufacture.

-The type of spindle bearings used is not known but, given the relatively thin front and rear faces of the headstock casting, they are likely to have been of the ball-race type.
+The spindle bearings were just a commercial grade of ball race, a cartridge bearing of the type 201KLD (that's 12 x 32 x 12.75mm) being found in one example and still available.
 Unfortunately, no surviving examples so far discovered have been complete with the maker's countershaft but, if one was supplied, it would in all likelihood have been a simple affair lacking any form of quick adjustment for belt tension.
 Also missing are details of a compound slide-rest assembly; again, if one was offered is uncertain - but a flip-up T-rest was part of the standard equipment and a range of draw-tube retailed collets and other spindle fittings were available.

 Two quite different versions of the tailstock have been found: one with rounded styling locked to the bed by an eccentric T-bolt controlled by a lever protruding from the end face of the casting and fitted with a simple "push" spindle; the other tailstock, with very rectangular lines, was held to the bed by a direct-acting, screw-operated knurled nut nestling in a cut-out beneath the screw-driven spindle.
 The "push-type" spindle with its fixed centre (shown in the picture immediately below), was locked by a direct-acting screw with a large, knurled-head that impinged on it at an angle from beneath the casting at its right-hand end.